 We recommend taking a look at the neighborhood at night and in the daytime, as places have a different feel to them when the sun goes down.
 Take your time with the purchase, and don’t rush the buying process.

 Who We Are and How We Can Help You

 Goldcrest is an independent buyer’s agent based in Lisbon.
 We have a wealth of knowledge on buying property in Portugal and are here to help you seal your dream home.

 While we have only mentioned some options in the Alentejo in this article, if you would like to discuss which area is best for you, please schedule a call today so that we can kickstart the process of buying a property in the Alentejo (or anywhere in Portugal for that matter!).

 Book a call here.

-If you are looking to move to Portugal, our new book, Your Expert Guide to Buying Property in Portugal was published last year.
-You can get your copy here and arm yourself with everything that you’ll need to know about the buying process.
+If you are looking to move to Portugal, check out our book, Your Expert Guide to Buying Property in Portugal.
+You can get your copy here and arm yourself with all the information that you’ll need to know about the buying process.

 Here are some other articles that you may be interested in reading.